 - If doing testing with hardware, best to use Rack Side components, and likely for artdaq testing better to focus on larger system (so 3 APAs) rather than smaller (just 1 APA), though hardware guys doing some tests with that

-#6 Updated by Kurt Biery 12 months ago
+#6 Updated by Kurt Biery about 1 year ago

 Notes from 30-July-2018; Wes, Ron, Kurt